XpiritBV/azure-container-apps-workshop/labs/observability.md

 Deploying an app to the cloud is only the first step.
 After it is there you need to be able to check how your application is doing.
 In this lab we're going to have a look on how to do that.

-## 1. Viewing logs in the portal.
+## 1. Viewing logs in the portal

 - Go to your Azure Container App.
 - In the menu on the left you'll have a header called `Monitoring`.
 Explore the different options you have here
   - **Metrics**: Metrics give you an insight on how your application is doing looking at it from the outside.
 How is the CPU load?
 How many requests were made to the service?
 How many replicas are active?
   - **Logs**: Logs give you access to the raw Azure Log Analytics storage where you can do all kinds of queries in KQL.
 It stores both the application logs (`ConsoleLogs`) which can be used to see what the application outputs but it also contains the (`SystemLogs`) which can be very useful when your container app doesn't start.
 You can also create queries with visuals here to store on a dashboard to give insights at a glance.